open-wc/open-wc/.changeset/modern-elephants-collect.md

 '@open-wc/testing': major
 ---

-use chai as a module
+We now use an es module version of chai from `@esm-bundle/chai`.